RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 ### Server FRR - config generator
 Servers have simple FRR configuration generator script.
 Additional systemd service will generate and reload FRR config each time a new peer is added to /etc/rtbbgp/peers.
-As long as switch have IPv6 configured on sub ports according to the magic formula this allows for server connection do be phisicaly moved (online) between ports or even devices.
+As long as switch has IPv6 configured on sub ports according to the magic formula, server connection can be physically moved (online) between ports or even devices.
-(Nice fature to have if remote hands are not careful in DC :) ):
+(Nice fature to have, if remote hands are not careful in DC :) ):

 ```
 $ systemctl status frr-reload.path